BUYERS GUIDE

 FIXED RATE

-fixed-rate mortgage charges a set rate of interest that remains unchanged throughout the life of the loan.
+A fixed-rate mortgage charges a set rate of interest that remains unchanged throughout the life of the loan.
 Although the amount of principal and interest paid each month varies from payment to payment, the total payment remains the same, which makes budgeting easy for homeowners

 ADJUSTABLE RATE